 The Network will adapt and respond to the needs of cancer researchers in the Network, and through its activities will stimulate knowledge transfer within the Network, the University and to the Government and public.
 This may extend to promotion of cancer research with other centres in Australia and overseas, and with the wider community both in Australia and internationally.

 The Network is a cross-Faculty Network established within the University of Sydney and consists of the Chair, CRN/Cancer SPARC Steering Committee, and the Members.

-Membership is open to employees of the University of Sydney, people employed by teaching hospitals and Institutes of the University of Sydney, or people holding an academic title award from the University of Sydney, who are active in the area of cancer research.
+Membership is open to employees of the University of Sydney, people employed by teaching hospitals and Institutes of the University of Sydney, or people holding an academic title award from the University of Sydney, who have a current or potential research interest in the problem of cancer.

-Membership is also open to postdoctoral fellows and postgraduate research students enrolled at the University of Sydney who are doing research in the area of cancer.
+Membership is also open to postdoctoral fellows and postgraduate research students enrolled at the University of Sydney who have a current or potential research interest in the problem of cancer.

 Financial responsibility for the Network’s activities shall be vested in the Deputy Vice-Chancellor (Research).
 The Network’s funds shall be held in an account maintained by Sydney Medical School.
 Normally, the Deputy Vice-Chancellor (Research) will exercise their financial responsibility by approving budgets for the Network, prepared by the Committee, and by exercising broad oversight of budgetary performance.
 Day to day administration of finances will normally be entrusted to the Chair who will manage the finances within the agreed budget.

 The Network may seek sponsorship from government and non-government sources to fund its activities, and may enter into such arrangements as are approved by the Steering Committee.
 All such arrangements shall be governed by a Memorandum of Understanding or a similar form of agreement between Sydney Medical School and the sponsoring body.